annejenel/LIC/README.md

 ## Features

-- Web Application (for staff and admin):
+### Web Application (for staff and admin):

-Manage student accounts and activity records.
+- Manage staff/students accounts and activity records.

-Access detailed analytics and usage history.
+- Access detailed analytics and usage history.

-Administrative controls, including adding new semesters and managing settings.
+- Administrative controls, including adding new semesters and managing settings.

-- GUI Application (for students):
+### GUI Application (for students):

-Simple and intuitive login process for accessing internet services.
+- Simple and intuitive login process for accessing computers in LIC.

-Student account validation.
+- Student account validation.

 ## Technology Stack